gsdevme/phoenix-docs/framework/bundles/index.rst

 - Picking batches for use in fulfillment (this should be abstracted to WMStype bundle)
 - RMA Management
 - Sends emails (lots of them) around fulfillment.
 Should be moved to email bundle
-- Provides 'OrderSecurity' Layer, which needs to be abstracted.
-This service is used extensively to control user access, and control which functionality should be available based on system modeled on Symfony Security (e.g voters and strategies)

 OrderSecurityReviewBundle
 ~~~~~~~~~~~~~~~~~~~~~~~~~